 Art IGCSE is a two-year course divided into two components; the portfolio (component 1) and the externally set task (component 2).
 The portfolio consists of a body of practical work created during four terms and counts for 50% of the overall grade.
-The externally set task consists of a final piece created during a eight hour exam over two days examination period in the second year, as well as the preparatory work produced prior to the examination.
+The externally set task consists of a final piece created during a ten-hour examination period in the second year, as well as the preparatory work produced prior to the examination.
 The externally set task and preparatory work counts for 50% of the overall grade.